 - description: describes the class map (up to 200 characters).
-The show class-map privileged EXEC command displays the description and the name of the class map. - exit: exits QoS class-map configuration mode.

-- match: configures classification criteria.
-For more information, see the match access-group command. - no: removes a match statement from a class map.
+The show class-map privileged EXEC command displays the description and the name of the class map. - exit: exits QoS class-map configuration mode. - match: configures classification criteria.
+For more information, see the match class-map configuration commands. - no: removes a match statement from a class map.